CoinDrip-finance/protocol-v2/README.md

 # MultiversX Hackathon 2023

-We've participated in the Payments track during the 1st MultiversX Hackathon to build CoinDrip V2.
+We've participated and got the 1st place 🏆 in the Payments track during the 1st MultiversX Hackathon to build CoinDrip V2.
 Everything that we list below was built from scratch during the hackathon:

 - [Protocol Smart Contract](https://github.com/CoinDrip-finance/protocol-v2)
 - [Protocol dApp](https://github.com/CoinDrip-finance/client-v2)